-vices contain geographical coordinates.
-Past estimates suggest that the proportion of tweets containing this volunteered geographic information is around 1-1.5%, and that this proportion is growing(Crampton et al., 2013).5.
+The metadata of tweets from users who have enabled geolocation on their Twitter devices contain geographical coordinates.
+Past estimates suggest that the proportion of tweets containing this volunteered geographic information is around 1-1.5%, and that this proportion is growing (Crampton et al., 2013)5.
 In our dataset, 1.98% of tweets contained geolocation information.
-Figure 1 shows the location of these tweets, colored by the detected language of the tweet.
+Fig. 1 shows the location of these tweets, colored by the detected language of the tweet.
 The percentage of tweets that contained geo-location information varied by language, from around 1.5% (Spanish and French) to 4.7% (Danish).
 The clear pattern linking languages to national contexts indicates that social media engagement primarily takes place in the language of the country from which it originates.